CleverStack/cleverstack.io/README.md

 Editor preferences are available in the [editor config](.editorconfig) for easy use in common text editors.
 Read more and download plugins at <http://editorconfig.org>.

 **Important:** Once a pull request has been merged, you will need to push the content of the `_gh_pages` folder to this repository: https://github.com/CleverStack/cleverstack.github.io then GitHub will auto generate the docs at cleverstack.github.io.

+### Troubleshooting

+Learn more about using Jekyll by reading its [documentation](http://jekyllrb.com/docs/home/).

+There is more detailed information on how to run Bootstrap locally in thier [README](https://github.com/twbs/bootstrap/blob/master/README.md).

+Should you encounter problems with installing dependencies or running Grunt commands, uninstall all previous dependency versions (global and local).
+Then, rerun `npm install`.

 ### Community